simhaonline/AAAAaaaa/README.md

 # AAAAaaaa

-The idea is to have a dead simple backup ecosystem for all our miserable LXD containers.
+A dead simple backup ecosystem for our miserable LXD containers.

 ## Overview

-A container that shall be backed up needs its own script located in `slaves/example.sh` where `example` is the name of the container.
+A container that shall be backed up needs to have its own script in `slaves/example.sh` where `example` is the name of the container.

 ### Master